 6. Cash Settlement

-Customer understands that CFD and FX Contracts can only be settled in cash and the difference between the buying and selling price partly determines the result of the investment.
+Customer understands that CFDs can only be settled in cash and the difference between the buying and selling price partly determines the result of the investment.

 7. Prices, Margin and Valuations are set by the Company and may be different from prices reported elsewhere